Rob Johnson (American football): Early life

 Johnson was born in Newport Beach, California and graduated from El Toro High School in 1991.
 In his senior season of 1990, Johnson completed 207 of 303 attempted passes for 2,788 yards and 28 touchdowns.
 The Los Angeles Times selected Johnson as first-team All-Orange County.

 College career

-Johnson played college football at the University of Southern California, where he was teammates with Keyshawn Johnson, Curtis Conway, Johnnie Morton, Willie McGinest, and All America tackle and fellow Jacksonville Jaguars draftee Tony Boselli.
+Johnson played college football at the University of Southern California, where he was teammates with Keyshawn Johnson, Curtis Conway, Johnnie Morton, Willie McGinest, and All-American tackle and fellow Jacksonville Jaguars draftee Tony Boselli.
 Johnson left USC holding virtually every major passing record and spent much of his senior year as a Heisman Trophy candidate.
 In his final game for the school, Johnson led his team to victory in the 1995 Cotton Bowl Classic, dominating Texas Tech by a final score of 55–14.